Women's lung cancer deaths up in parts of U.S.: study

 Some experts said the study was limited by a lack of information on smoking rates and differences in lung cancer care and treatment.

 "I think we all know that smoking is the dominant cause of lung cancer, and that rates of smoking have come down.
-But a sizable section of the U.S. population still smokes and we have to find a way to get the message out that smoking is hazardous," said Dr. William Blot, who has researched cancer rates across the U.S. at the Vanderbilt-Ingram Cancer Center in Rockville, Maryland, and who was not involved in the study.
+But a sizable section of the U.S. population still smokes and we have to find a way to get the message out that smoking is hazardous," Jemal said.

 SOURCE: bit.ly/LXvYsg

-(Reporting from New York by Natasja Sheriff at Reuters Health; editing by Elaine Lies and Bob Tourtellotte)
+(Reporting from New york by Natasha Sheriff at Reuters Health; editing by Elaine Lies and Bob Tourtellotte)